kadirahq/mantra-tutor-lessons/1-say-hello-to-ES2015/6-destructuring-objects.md

 ---

-Just like objects, you can destruct values from arrays as well.
+Just like objects, you can destructure values from arrays as well.
 Have a look at this example:

 ~~~js
 function printUser([name, age = 20]) {